 When AutoCorrect is turned on, it will check your typing after you press space, Tab, or Enter after typing an error or abbreviation found in the Auto-Correct list.
 If you have chosen to display the AutoCorrect Options button (the first check box on the AutoCorrect dialog box), you see the button immediately after AutoCorrect has made a correction.
 Click the button to see the menu shown in Figure 2-8.
-The menu gives you the option of undoing the autocorrection in this one instance, in all instances, or displaying the AutoCorrect dialog box.
+The menu gives you the option of undoing the autocorrect dialog box.

-The AutoCorrect Options button lets you control each autocorrection.
+Figure 2-8: The AutoCorrect Options button lets you control each autocorrection.